Rhodes-CS-Department/website/curriculum/plans.md

 This plan necessitates tripling-up CS courses twice.
 This can be done during senior year, as shown below, or may be possible earlier.
-For instance, it is possible to take COMP 142, 172, and 231 all simultaneously, though enrollment demands may prevent students from taking all three simultaneously.
+For instance, it is possible to take COMP 142, 172, and 231 all simultaneously, though enrollment demands may prevent students from do this.
 Here, it is beneficial if the required math class is taken in sophomore year, but even taking it fall of the junior year will leave time for additional math classes if desired.